How to add a feedback form to a static website without a backend.

 - fields cannot be properly validated;

-- cannot send data directly to Telegram, CRM, or webhook;
+- data cannot be sent directly to Telegram, CRM, or webhook;

 - the user may simply close the email window and send nothing.